 ESG stands for environmental, social and governance – and how these strands operate within a business.

-ESG covers a broad spectrum of methods, ethics & ways businesses operate, all tying back into where the organisation fits within the wider world, considering its social and environmental responsibilities – and ensures it governs with a conscience.
+ESG covers a broad spectrum of business practices.
+They link back into where the organisation fits within the wider world, considering its social and environmental responsibilities – to ensure it governs with a conscience.

 Why should small businesses care about ESG?